bigmlcom/bigmler/docs/index.rst

 --to-dataset                        Causes the output of a batch prediction,
                                     batch centroid or batch anomaly score
-                                    to be stored remotely as a new dataset
+                                    to be stored remotely as a new dataset --median                            Predictions for single models are returned based on the median of the distribution in the predicted node

 Content
 -------